ucsb-cs56-pconrad-mentors/ucsb-cs56-pconrad-mentors.github.io/_topics/CS56_mentor_overview.md

 **Week 2**

-  * Get to know your team members
+  * Get to know your team members.
+    * Often times, students will leave early so make sure you start off introducing yourself.
-  * Find out if any of them are interested in web or Android application programming, they may be better suited for another mentor with similar interests and programming experience who could provide more meaningful code reviews
+  * Find out if any of them are interested in web or Android application programming, they may be better suited for another mentor with similar interests and programming experience who could provide more meaningful code reviews.
   * Work out pairs / individuals
     * Encourage them to pair program.
   * Some labs will be done in pairs, and some are to be done individually.
 Often, it’s easiest if pairs can be worked out early on in the quarter and that you know who is working by themselves and who is not.
 This allows them to get used to each other before working on legacy code.